Reviewers’ Guidelines

 Manuscripts are confidential materials given to a reviewer in trust for the sole purpose of critical evaluation.
 Reviewers should ensure that the review process is confidential.
 Details of the manuscript and the review process should remain confidential during and after the review process.

 Reviewers who seek assistance from a colleague in the performance of a review should acknowledge these individuals' contributions in the written comments submitted to the editor.
 These reviewers must maintain the confidentiality of the manuscript as outlined, which may prohibit the uploading of the manuscript to software or other AI technologies where confidentiality cannot be assured.
-Reviewers should disclose to journals if and how AI technology is being used to facilitate their review.
+Reviewers must request permission from the journal prior to using AI technology to facilitate their review.
 Reviewers should be aware that AI can generate authoritative-sounding output that can be incorrect, incomplete, or biased.

 “Respect the confidentiality of the peer review process and refrain from using information obtained during the peer review process for your own or another’s advantage, or to disadvantage or discredit others”.
 COPE